Staring over the rim of the gorge, my only thought was, Well this sucks.

 The fight continued.
 Brave warriors continued to fall to the might of the path monster.
 Yet we fought on, many of us gaining ground, a spot of asphalt appearing just ahead–a chink in the giant’s armor.
 But the gods of the Grand Canyon frowned upon us.
 Maybe it was the branch we cut that was blocking the path.
 Maybe it was the spilled trail mix back at the campsite.
 Maybe it was the shoe that got washed down a river.
 We didn’t know, but we did know they were displeased as a fog of frigid fluorescent flakes fell upon us.

 I slipped; my pack dragged me to the edge.
 I thought it was the end.
 My life flashed before my eyes.
 There was a disappointing lack of hiking experience.
 At the last second, I lashed out and grabbed the nearest plant in my path.
 My grip was strong, as if the plant itself were holding me fast.
 My last thought before the pain registered was, Damn it.

 Blinking through a mixture of tears and snowflakes, I used the cactus to hoist myself onto the asphalt.

 With the last of the survivors pushing the wounded onto the parking lot and blood drizzling from my hand, I looked out yet again at the beauty of the Grand Canyon.
 I reflected on my trip, and was surprised to find that I learned a valuable lesson.
 Something deep inside me stirred, and I was moved to tears.
 The sun broke through the clouds illuminating my face and the moral of the story:

 Fuck the Grand Canyon.

 Lucas Selby is a creative writing major at Arizona State University.
-His work also appears in Chaleur Magazine.
+“A Pleasant Hike” is his premier in nonfiction.